Global search

 Anna's story

 I was in high school at a touch football carnival when I had my first seizure.
 My tonic-clonic seizures involved falling to the ground, my body stiffening and limbs jerking, loud groaning, and a loss of consciousness.
-Neither I or my family had ever even seen someone have a seizure before, which made the experience all the more terrifying.
+Neither my family nor I had ever even seen someone have a seizure before, which made the experience all the more terrifying.

 From then on, my seizures became more frequent, occurring almost daily.
 After six months of doctor's appointments, missing school and trips to the hospital, I was eventually diagnosed with epilepsy.